dwong/dwong.github.com/source/_posts/2009-02-13-10th-amendment.markdown

 On the cusp of the likely signing into law of the Economic Stimulus Plan by President Obama, I can't help but wonder how we got to this place.
 This place is one where the federal government gets to control so much of such a wide variety of areas.
 Will spending more of (essentially) our money revive us?
 I have my doubts as that has been tried before by FDR's administration.

-This whole administration change has been interesting while I'm reading [Atlas Shrugged](http://www.amazon.com/gp/product/0452011876?ie=UTF8&tag=gtww-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0452011876) by Ayn Rand, who would likely say that what President Obama stands for some of the most ultimate in evil because he is taking from the competent and giving to the incompetent.*
+This whole administration change has been interesting while I'm reading [Atlas Shrugged](http://amzn.to/PuUYqb) by Ayn Rand, who would likely say that what President Obama stands for some of the most ultimate in evil because he is taking from the competent and giving to the incompetent.*

 Check out the [10th Amendment Center](http://www.tenthamendmentcenter.com/).

 What can we do?
 Perhaps decentralize the government a bit, huh?
 Not only is the government fairly unable to spend all of that money in a wise way, but they (at least in my mind) are going against the founding documents that this country is based on.
 Pragmatists will argue that desperate times call for desperate measures, but ideals are not just nebulous vapor.
 They are the foundation.
 Don't let the foundation rot just so that the roof has new shingles.
 You can imagine the effect or even perhaps read about it [here](http://www.biblegateway.com/passage/?search=matthew%207:24-27;&version=49;).

-* - Amusingly, I say this as if I know Rand even though I'm only halfway through the novel.
-So if you know contrary please let me know but don't spoil the novel for me!
+<sub>* - Amusingly, I say this as if I know Rand even though I'm only halfway through the novel.
+So if you know contrary please let me know but don't spoil the novel for me!</sub>